-I’m a firm believer that you should be working on both if you want to see big improvements.
-That’s not new information, but I think it’s worth it to explain why.
+I’m a firm believer you should be working on both if you want to see big improvements.

 One or the Other Doesn’t Work

 We’ve all seen stories of lottery winners who’ve blown through the money in a matter of months.
-And we’ve no doubt known six-figure earners who are just a paycheck away from broke.
+And most know a six-figure earner who is just a paycheck away from broke.

 “A fool and his money are soon parted.”